anderspetersonn/flip-fighters/README.md

 Created by Master Pushers LLC.

-The latest pre-built EXE/package is available for download on our OGPC entry page!
-See linked website on our GitHub page.
+The latest pre-built EXE/package is available for download on our OGPC entry page! (https://tms.ogpc.info/Games/Details/5b0ec4d0-0ebb-4cfe-8117-a6f4208cc7e6)

 Credits-